arkon108/book-reviews/summaries/001-becoming-a-technical-leader.md

 >The organic model says that leadership is the process of creating an environment in which people become empowered.
 When people are empowered, they are free to see, to hear, to feel, and to comment.
 They are also free to move about, to act, to ask for what they want, to be creative, and to make choices.

 Effective leadership looks into each involved's persons strengths and weaknesses instead of relying on a strict reward/threat model.
-It functions following the MOI model:
+Proposed alternative is a "MOI" model.

 * Motivation - what is it that makes people get involved?
 * Organization - structure enabling that ideas be put in practice